jbesomi/texthero/CONTRIBUTING.md

 The following link gives some advice on how to submit a successful pull request.

-1. Submit a successful PR is not hard.
+1. Submitting a successful PR is not hard.
 Have a look at all [previous PR](https://github.com/jbesomi/texthero/pulls?q=is%3Apr+is%3Aclosed) already approved.
 1. **Extensively test your code**.
 Think at all possible edge cases.
 Look at similar tests for ideas.
-1. In most cases, there exist an example of function or docstring very similar to your specific use-case.
+1. In most cases, there exists an example of function or docstring very similar to your specific use-case.
 Before writing your own-code, look at what the other functions look like.
 1. Before submitting, **test locally** that you pass all tests (see below under `testing`).
-1. Respect the best practice (see below `best practice`)
+1. Respect the best practices (see below `best practices`).
-1. Make sure your code is black-formatted (`./format.sh`, see `formatting`)
+1. Make sure your code is black-formatted (`./format.sh`, see `formatting`).

 <!--
 1. Make use of the PR template (see `PR template` ) -->